 Complex Analysis

-We prove optimal Hölder regularity for a canonical solution operator to the-equation on the polydisc, using sharp estimates and tools from harmonic analysis.
+We prove optimal Hölder regularity for a canonical solution operator to the-equation on the polydisc, using sharp estimates and techniques from harmonic analysis.
 This was a classical open problem in the field.

 A key observation is that the unique solution operator whose Cauchy integral over the Shilov boundary of the polydisc (the torus) vanishes actually preserves Hölder regularity.
 As it turns out, this canonical operator appears in several classical guises in the literature, including the Henkin formula and the Nijenhuis–Woolf formula.
 By combining these seemingly different representations, we establish optimal Hölder regularity for the underlying canonical solution operator.